Nominet UK: 2000–2020

-Closure of Members' Forum

-Speaking at Nominet's 2020 annual general meeting (AGM), the organisation's CEO Russell Haworth shocked members by announcing he was shutting down its internal web forum – the only means of independent communication between members – effective immediately.

-Voting irregularities
+In May 2018 Nominet relinquished control over the Nominet Trust organisation, which was renamed Social Tech Trust and announced a "strategic partnership with Social Tech Business".
+By 2020 the income of Social Tech Trust had fallen to £99,000 from £5.6 million in 2018.

 Nominet admitted it wrongly calculated election results for its board of directors in 2018 and 2019.

-Domain names

 In 2019, customers of 123-Reg and Namesco were invoiced for domain names that were reserved for free by Nominet.

-Eagle-eyed .uk registry watchers noticed unexpected changes in ownership of various .uk names, including sunset.uk, waterfall.uk, pad.uk and trending.uk, all of which were sold by Fasthosts to one or more industry insiders in advance of the domains being released by Nominet rather than going through the proper public process.
+2020–present

-Nominet introduction of .uk to compete with .co.uk and .org.uk has resulted in increased cost to UK brand owners and caused much confusion amongst registrants.
+In 2020, it was revealed that Nominet's introduction of .uk to compete with .co.uk and .org.uk has resulted in increased cost to UK brand owners and caused much confusion amongst registrants.